Skip to content

 Overview Tab

 The Overview tab (tab 1) is the default landing view.
-It provides a real-time dashboard of key system metrics with sparkline history graphs.
+It provides a real-time dashboard of key system metrics in a mactop-inspired layout with gauge blocks, info panels, and a process list.

 Layout

-• CPU -- per-core gauges, aggregate usage, clock frequency, sparkline
+• CPU -- per-core gauges with aggregate usage and clock frequency

-• Memory -- RAM and swap usage with gauges and sparkline
+• Memory -- RAM and swap usage gauges with used/total display

 Displays real-time CPU utilization parsed from /proc/stat.